-As mentioned in Section 3, the fixed income approach may be inadequate for this analysis.
-Therefore, we applied the transplant-and-compare (T-C) procedure to the income data for Japanese households, to test the tax progressivity effects and check robustness.
+As mentioned in Section 2, the fixed income approach may be inadequate for this analysis.
+Therefore, we applied the T-C procedure to the income data for Japanese households, to test the tax progressivity effects and check robustness.
 Because the inequality measures obtained from applying the fixed income approach seem to demonstrate the almost identical pattern for every year's income, we employed the household income data from 1984, 1994, and 2004.
 To ensure that the T-C procedure is valid for the current analysis, it must be assumed that pretax income distribution is isoelastic, or has a property of base independence, as in Dandanoni and Lambert (2002) and Lambert and Thorensen (2009).
-We then assumed that under the assumption of isoelastic property, pretax income distributions differ only in location and scale, or their logarithms differ only by their intercepts and slope parameters.
-When comparing a base year tax policy with a tax policy at year t, we then regress pretax income in the base year $x_i^B$ on that in the year t, $x_i^t$ :
+We then assumed that isoelastic property pretax income distributions differ only in location and scale, or their logarithms differ only by the intercept and the slope parameter.
+When comparing a base year tax policy with a tax policy at year t, we then regress pretax income in the base year x_i^B on that in the year t, x_i^t :